-Unified CVP in hosted environments
+Unified CVP in Hosted Environments

 When Unified CVP is involved, it is usually used as a self-service or queuing platform connected to the NAM and physically located within the service provider's data center.
 Thus, it enables the traditional service provider not only to route calls to the appropriate customer-owned ACDs but also to retain control of calls that are queued for those ACDs and to provide either basic prompt-and-collect capability or full-featured self-service applications to its customers.
 The latter case typically incorporates Unified CVP VXML Servers into the network.
 Depending on the customer's needs, the service provider might host the Unified CVP VXML Servers or the customer might host them.
 Additionally, the service provider might write and own the self-service application, or the customer might write and own them.
-Allowing the customer to own or host the Unified CVP VXML Servers is a convenient solution when the self-service application needs to reference back-end services.
+Allowing the customer to own or host the Unified CVP VXML Servers.
 It allows the customer to keep control of that interaction within its own enterprise network, while transmitting only VoiceXML over HTTP to the service provider's VoiceXML gateway.

 In many Hosted environments, particularly when the service provider is itself a PSTN carrier, all the actual call routing occurs via an ICM NIC.
-In that sense, these deployments are very much like Model #4b: VRU only with NIC controlled pre-routing, on page 76.
+In that sense, these deployments are very much like Model #4b: VRU Only with NIC Controlled Pre-Routing, on page 73.
 The same situation applies if a PGW is being used to route calls using (typically) the ICM SS7 NIC.
 However, quite often the service provider does not have a NIC interface at all, and all calls arrive via TDM interfaces such as T3 or E3.
 In those cases, Unified CVP is used as the Switch leg as well as the VRU leg.
-This situation is similar to Model #3a: Comprehensive using ICM micro-apps, on page 75, or Model #3b: Comprehensive Using Unified CVP VXML Server, on page 75.
+This situation is similar to Model #3a: Comprehensive Using ICM Micro-Apps, on page 72, or Model #3b: Comprehensive Using Unified CVP VXML Server, on page 72.

-Hosted environment Unified CVP placement and call routing
+Hosted Environment Unified CVP Placement and Call Routing